MERIT

-UCI will once again distribute increases to non-represented employees based on performance.
+Merit increases differ from across-the-board salary increases in that merit increases are based on performance.
 The amount of the merit award will vary according to your performance contributions and cannot exceed the allocated budget.
+Use this page to learn more about how merit increases work.

 WHO’S ELIGIBLE?

-Only employees who meet the following requirements will be eligible for a FY2018/19 merit increase:
+Employees who meet the following requirements are eligible for merit increases when merit increases are given:

 Linking Merit and ACHIEVE